 In a single sentence or statement, describe your company.

-Drift helps businesses use conversations to remove friction from their buying process with chat, email, video, and automation products.
+Drift helps businesses use conversations to remove friction from their buying process with chat, email, video, and AI products.

 How does your company use artificial intelligence in its products?

 Our Conversational AI technology recognizes quality from noise, learns from each conversation, and automatically qualifies (or disqualifies) your website visitors, so that sales can focus on closing deals.

 It also powers our Virtual Selling Assistants (VSA), which act and sound like your best reps, and take the best action for the buyer and your business.
 This includes nurturing visitors so they are more qualified, deflecting support requests from your sales team, and routing target accounts to the right sales rep.

 What are the primary marketing use cases for your AI-powered solutions?

 Drift Virtual Selling Assistants act as an automated SDR (sales development representative) that is available 24/7 to qualify leads.
 Because VSAs are trained on past conversations, they can have personalized conversations with potential website leads.
 Instead of relying on forms or a generic set of qualification questions, Virtual Selling Assistants respond to and answer your buyer’s questions first – while capturing the qualification information marketers care about along the way.
 This gives your buyer a better experience and leaves your salespeople with more at-bats with high-value, qualified leads.

 What makes your AI-powered solution smarter than traditional approaches and products?